johnjeng/johnjeng.com/src/pages/personal.md

 type : "page"
 ---

-Hi, I'm John, a human with many interests, hobbies, passions, and values.
+Hi, I'm John, a human with many interests, hobbies, and passions.

 ### Some stuff about me
 - I've been coaching people since 2011